How to create proximity wall sensors with Electrode Pads

 Step 1 Create sensor

-Step 2 Add Electrode Pad
+Step 2 Attach the Electrode Pad

-Step 3 Apply graphics and test
+Step 3 Apply the graphics

 Now, apply the graphics at the front of your wall.
 You can either paint them or use vinyl.

 Then, plug one end of the shielded cable into the Electrode Pad, the other into the Electrode Shield.
 Turn the Touch Board on, or reset it.
 When you turn the board on, don’t have your hand close to the sensor, as that influences the reading.
 Now, test your sensor by hovering your hand over the graphic.
 You should be able to trigger the sensor!

 If you want to visualise the sensor and any detection, we recommend using the Grapher.
 Alternatively, you can use the sensor as a proximity switch and play an MP3 file.